0xAX/linux-insides/Booting/linux-bootstrap-1.md

 0x000F0000 - 0x000FFFFF - System BIOS
 ```

-But stop, at the beginning of post I wrote that first instruction executed by the CPU is located at address `0xfffffff0`, which is much bigger than `0xffff` (1MB).
-How can CPU access it in real mode?
+But wait a minute, at the beginning of the post I wrote that the first instruction executed by the CPU is located at address `0xfffffff0`, which is much bigger than `0xffff` (1MB).
+How can the CPU access it in real mode?
 As I write about and you can read in [coreboot](http://www.coreboot.org/Developer_Manual/Memory_map) documentation:

 ```
 0xFFFE_0000 - 0xFFFF_FFFF: 128 kilobyte ROM mapped into address space
 ```

-At the start of execution BIOS is not in RAM, it is located in ROM.
+At the start of execution the BIOS is not in RAM, it is located in ROM.

 Bootloader
 --------------------------------------------------------------------------------

-Now BIOS has transferred control to the operating system bootloader and it needs to load operating system into the memory.
-There are a couple of bootloaders which can boot linux, like: [Grub2](http://www.gnu.org/software/grub/), [syslinux](http://www.syslinux.org/wiki/index.php/The_Syslinux_Project) and etc...
-Linux kernel has [Boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt) which describes how to load linux kernel.
+Now the BIOS has transferred control to the operating system bootloader, it needs to load the operating system into memory.
+There are a number of bootloaders which can boot linux, including: [Grub2](http://www.gnu.org/software/grub/) and [syslinux](http://www.syslinux.org/wiki/index.php/The_Syslinux_Project).
+There is a linux [Boot protocol](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt) which describes how to load the linux kernel.

 Let us briefly consider how grub loads linux.
 GRUB2 execution starts from `grub-core/boot/i386/pc/boot.S`.
-It starts to load from device its own kernel (not to be confused with linux kernel) and executes `grub_main` after successfully loading.
+It starts by loading from the device, its own kernel (not to be confused with linux kernel) and then executes `grub_main`.

-`grub_main` initializes console, gets base address for modules, sets root device, loads/parses grub configuration file, loads modules etc...
-At the end of execution `grub_main` moves grub to normal mode. `grub_normal_execute` (from `grub-core/normal/main.c`) completes last preparation and shows a menu for selecting an operating system.
-When we select one of grub menu entries, `grub_menu_execute_entry` begins to be executed, which executes grub `boot` command.
-It starts to boot operating system.
+`grub_main` initializes the console, gets the base address for modules, sets the root device, loads/parses grub configuration file, loads modules etc...
+At the end of execution, `grub_main` moves grub to normal mode. `grub_normal_execute` (from `grub-core/normal/main.c`) completes the final preparations and shows a menu for selecting an operating system.
+When we select one of the grub menu entries, `grub_menu_execute_entry` begins to execute, which runs the grub `boot` command, booting into an operating system.

-As we can read in the kernel boot protocol, the bootloader must read and fill some fields of kernel setup header which starts at `0x01f1` offset from the kernel setup code.
-Kernel header [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) starts from:
+As we can see in the kernel boot protocol, the bootloader must read and fill some fields of the kernel setup header which starts at `0x01f1` offset from the kernel setup code.
+The kernel header [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S) starts from:

 ```assembly
 	.globl hdr